Extending some results on the second neighborhood conjecture: Graphs that are almost tournaments

 \subsection{Tournaments missing a matching}

-In this section, we prove that the Second Neighborhood Conjecture is true for tournaments missing a matching.
-Throughout this section, we denote by $G$ an oriented graph that can be obtained from a tournament by removing a (possibly empty) matching.
+In this section, we outline the proof of Fidler and Yuster that shows that the Second Neighborhood Conjecture is true for tournaments missing a matching.
+Throughout this section, we denote by $D$ an oriented graph that can be obtained from a tournament by removing a (possibly empty) matching.

-For a vertex $u\in V(G)$, we say that the vertices in $N^+_G(u)\cup N^-_G(u)$ are the \emph{neighbors} of $u$ and that the vertices in $V(G)\setminus (N^+_G(u)\cup N^-_G(u))$ are the \emph{non-neighbors} of $u$.
-It is easy to see that every vertex in $G$ has at most one non-neighbor.
-If there is no edge between two distinct vertices $x$ and $y$ in $G$, i.e., $x$ is a non-neighbor of $y$ (and vice versa), then we say that $\{x,y\}$ is a \emph{missing edge} in $G$.
+For a vertex $u\in V(D)$, we say that the vertices in $N^+_D(u)\cup N^-_D(u)$ are the \emph{neighbors} of $u$ and that the vertices in $V(D)\setminus (N^+_D(u)\cup N^-_D(u))$ are the \emph{non-neighbors} of $u$.
+It is easy to see that every vertex in $D$ has at most one non-neighbor.
+If there is no edge between two distinct vertices $x$ and $y$ in $D$, i.e., $x$ is a non-neighbor of $y$ (and vice versa), then we say that $\{x,y\}$ is a \emph{missing edge} in $D$.
 We denote this missing edge as $x \miss y$ (or, equivalently $y \miss x$).
-For an arc $(x,y)\in E(G)$, we use the notation $x\rightarrow y$ (in other words, $y\in N^+_G(x)$).
-If $(x,y)\in E(G)$ is an arc with the additional property that $x\notin N_G^{++}(y)$, then we say that $(x,y)$ is a \emph{special arc}, and denote it as $x\twoheadrightarrow y$.
-Note that there can be no directed triangle in $G$ containing a special arc.
+For an arc $(x,y)\in E(D)$, we use the notation $x\rightarrow y$ (in other words, $y\in N^+_D(x)$).
+If $(x,y)\in E(D)$ is an arc with the additional property that $x\notin N_D^{++}(y)$, then we say that $(x,y)$ is a \emph{special arc}, and denote it as $x\twoheadrightarrow y$.
+Note that there can be no directed triangle in $D$ containing a special arc.

-\begin{lemma} Let $C = a_0\rightarrow a_1\twoheadrightarrow a_2\twoheadrightarrow a_3 \twoheadrightarrow\cdots\twoheadrightarrow a_{k-1}\rightarrow a_0$ be a cycle in $G$.
-Then: \begin{myenumerate} \item $a_0$ has a non-neighbor in $C$, and \item if $a_0\miss a_i$, then for $j\in\{1,\ldots,i-1\}$, $a_0\rightarrow a_j$ and for $j\in\{i+1,\ldots,k-1\}$, $a_j\rightarrow a_0$. \end{myenumerate} \end{lemma} \begin{proof} Since $G$ is an oriented graph that has no directed triangle containing a special arc, we have that $k\geq 4$.
+\begin{lemma} Let $C = a_0\rightarrow a_1\twoheadrightarrow a_2\twoheadrightarrow a_3 \twoheadrightarrow\cdots\twoheadrightarrow a_{k-1}\rightarrow a_0$ be a cycle in $D$.
+Then: \begin{myenumerate} \item $a_0$ has a non-neighbor in $C$, and \item if $a_0\miss a_i$, then for $j\in\{1,\ldots,i-1\}$, $a_0\rightarrow a_j$ and for $j\in\{i+1,\ldots,k-1\}$, $a_j\rightarrow a_0$. \end{myenumerate} \end{lemma} \begin{proof} Since $D$ is an oriented graph that has no directed triangle containing a special arc, we have that $k\geq 4$.

 \ref{missone} Assume to the contrary that $a_0$ has no non-neighbor in $C$, i.e., $\forall i\neq 0, a_0\rightarrow a_i$ or $a_i\rightarrow a_0$.
 For some $i\neq 0$, if $a_0\rightarrow a_i$, then $a_0\rightarrow a_{i+1}$, because otherwise, $a_0\rightarrow a_i\twoheadrightarrow a_{i+1}\rightarrow a_0$ forms a directed triangle containing a special arc.
 Now since $a_0\rightarrow a_1$, applying this observation repeatedly gives us $a_0\rightarrow a_2$, $a_0\rightarrow a_3$, \ldots, $a_0\rightarrow a_{k-1}$, which is a contradiction to the fact that $a_{k-1}\rightarrow a_0$.